SachinSSh/CodeEnvironment/README.md

 ## Installation

-To run this application locally, follow the steps below:
+To run this application locally:

 ### 1. Clone the repository
 ```bash